 What we've seen is longevity.
 We see relationships at a deep level, these people are going through business and life together.
 We see some of our members that are doing partnerships, they're hiring each other, they're hiring the management companies that are in the group to manage their facilities, and then they're growing together and creating partnerships within that.

 We're seeing private equity folks come into the room because they recognize that our mastermind is different and unique and that the people in it are very unique.
 We've also designed this to be a safe place for people to be able to come, share the challenges that they're seeing in their business, and get good solid feedback from a board of advisors of people that they know, like, and trust because they've been in the room and they've been together for a while, and then have had those experiences because they are operating at a higher level.
 And you don't get that in a room that has a lot of folks that are new to the business or not in their first facility yet that can't lend anything.
-From that standpoint, that is really, that's where the magic happens and has happened is, when you get a whole lot of folks that are doing some cool things.
+From that standpoint, that is really where the magic happens and has happened is when you get a whole lot of folks that are doing some cool things.
 When you put them all in the room together they say "The fire burns hotter when the coals are closer together."
 And we've seen it.
-I never wouldn't have expected us to get to the place that we are, and we still have more to come.
+I never would have expected us to get to the place that we are, and we still have more to come.
 But to see the amount of business and the level that we're at, as the mastermind has a whole, you know, puts us in one of the top.
-But if you were to add up all of the facilities in the square footage of the members in our group, we're pushing the top 10, if we were all operating as one individual like a REIT or an operator.
+But if you were to add up all of the facilities in the square footage of the members in our group, we're pushing the top 10 if we were all operating as one individual like a REIT or an operator.

 If you look at the list of the largest companies that are in self-storage, we'd be close to the top 10 in terms of what is represented there.
-The experience level that is in the room, and the things that people are doing on all facets from wholesaling, to purchasing, to acquisitions to conversions and we cover the gamut.
+The experience level that is in the room, and the things that people are doing on all facets from wholesaling, to purchasing, to acquisitions, to conversions, and we cover the gamut.

 You bring in speakers in the industry: bankers, lenders, etc. so that is always very helpful to understand the state of the market.
 One example was when I was talking about building my first facility, and I asked the group, "Should we put solar there?"
 And somebody in the group said, "Well, investment firms have a mandate now of a certain percentage for green projects."
 How is that going to translate into receiving investment or whatever it is that is going to translate into?
 And the other one recently is, "Oh, we have this other piece of land in contract, should we be near the freeway or it doesn't matter nowadays?
 I thought it didn't matter but as long as you have good real estate on Google, that's really what matters.
-Those are just some quick examples that is important to highlight, because these things you cannot put $1 amount to it.
+Those are just some quick examples that are important to highlight because these things you cannot put a dollar amount to.
+The idea behind this is that this is a place where people can come even though they're growing and scaling, they haven't run across every situation.
+If you have a challenge or a question in the industry, somebody in the room has got an answer or his experience with that, or we can find that experience outside of the room because of our vast array and our role and our connections that the entire group has.

 Scott Meyers